It’s time to hold brands, manufacturers, and the plastics industry accountable for their role in the ocean plastic crisis.

 To support this bill and help end the ocean plastic crisis, you can:

-- Use this form to contact your local representatives and urge them to support the Break Free From Plastic Pollution Act.
+- Use this form to contact your local representative and urge them to support the Break Free From Plastic Pollution Act.

 - Share this article on your social media channels to raise awareness of the importance of the Break Free From Plastic Pollution Act and encourage others to contact their local reps as well.